PSkinnerTech/shinjitsu-v1/README.md

 - **Alpha Access**: First things first, this isn't for everyone.
 You've got to be part of the Intuition Alpha Cohort to use this application.
 Your API Key is like a VIP pass to a hackathon party where everyone is awkwardly standing in the corner with their laptop!

 - **Authentication Ready**: We've integrated Next-Auth and set it up for Intuition's closed alpha.
 This means your app will have authentication using DID Session authorization and an API key.
 And guess what?
-If your wallet connects and is part of our elite cohort, the API key fetches itself. ~magic~
+If your wallet connects and is part of our elite cohort, the API key fetches itself. **magic ✨**

 - **Focus on What Matters**: With authentication out of the way, you can channel all your energy and creativity into building the unique features of your app.
 We handled the nitty-gritty, so you don't have to.